Jako/multiTV/assets/tvs/multitv/docs/snippet.md

 Name | Description
 ---- | -----------
-"fieldname" | Each fieldname defined in config file could be used iteration | Contains the iteration of the current multiTV element row.number | Contains the row number of the current multiTV element row.class | FirstClass parameter setting for first displayed row, lastClass parameter setting for last displayed row, evenClass/oddClass parameter setting for even/odd rows.
+"fieldname" | Each fieldname defined in config file could be used "property" | Each snippet property in snippet call could be used iteration | Contains the iteration of the current multiTV element row.number | Contains the row number of the current multiTV element row.class | FirstClass parameter setting for first displayed row, lastClass parameter setting for last displayed row, evenClass/oddClass parameter setting for even/odd rows.